 Trends in Steller sea lion populations are monitored at selected 'trend' sites in Alaska.
-Steller sea lion non-pup counts decreased sharply in both the central and eastern Gulf of Alaska through 1998 (Sinclair et al. 2006).
-In the eastern Gulf of Alaska, counts increased between 1998 and 2004, but were stable between 2004 and 2006.
-Since 1998 in the central Gulf of Alaska, counts continued to decline but at a slower rate (Sinclair et al. 2006).
+Steller sea lion non-pup counts decreased sharply in both the central and eastern GOA through 1998 (Sinclair et al. 2006).
+In the eastern GOA, counts increased between 1998 and 2004, but were stable between 2004 and 2006.
+Since 1998 in the central GOA, counts continued to decline but at a slower rate (Sinclair et al. 2006).
 Atka mackerel comprise a small proportion of the Steller sea lion diet in the central GOA, but about 30% of the diet in the eastern AI/western GOA (Merrick et al. 1997).
-Winship and Trites (2003) estimated that "Steller sea lions in all areas of Alaska consumed a total of 104,000 ( $\pm$ 20,600) t of hexagrammid biomass in 1998 (75% of estimated exploitable Atka mackerel biomass dying naturally in the Aleutian Islands, and 181% of fishery catches in the Aleutian Islands and the Gulf of Alaska in 1998)".
+Winship and Trites (2003) estimated that "Steller sea lions in all areas of Alaska consumed a total of 104,000 (\pm 20,600) t of hexagrammid biomass in 1998 (75% of estimated exploitable Atka mackerel biomass dying naturally in the AI, and 181% of fishery catches in the AI and the GOA in 1998)".

-Overall, while Steller sea lions, Pacific cod, and arrowtooth flounder are all sources of significant mortality of Atka mackerel in the Aleutian Islands, predatory groundfish play a far larger numerical role than Steller sea lions in the Gulf of Alaska as even occasional predation events by these groundfish may add to a large degree of predator control due to the large and increasing size of their populations.
+Overall, while Steller sea lions, Pacific cod, and arrowtooth flounder are all sources of significant mortality of Atka mackerel in the AI, predatory groundfish play a far larger numerical role than Steller sea lions in the GOA as even occasional predation events by these groundfish may add to a large degree of predator control due to the large and increasing size of their populations.